mzattera/v4j/docs/010/index.md

 ![Summary table of anomalies in char distribution](images/SummaryTable.PNG)

-As a test, experiments have been repeated with a shuffled version of the Voynich where the layouts has not been changed but words were shuffled around randomly and the anomalies in distribution disappeared.
+As a test, experiments have been repeated with a shuffled version of the Voynich where the layout (number of words in each line) has been preserved but words were shuffled around randomly, and the anomalies in distribution disappeared.

 # Considerations and Previous Works